katiany/dentaltheme/README.md

 * page-content.php
 * content-contentonly.php

-This theme can be viewed on http://phoenix.sheridanc.on.ca/~ccit1930/
+This theme can be viewed on [this phoenix account](phoenix.sheridanc.on.ca/~ccit1930).

 Team Members